mauromarx/WSCAD_2022/README.md

 # HPCC Systems Workshop

 ECL course material for community workshops.
-The training cluster utilized during the workshop is: localhost.
+The training cluster utilized during the workshop is: TrainingCluster.
+After completing this course, you should use: localhost.

 # During the workshop GitPod will be used as main environment:
 1. By using your GitHub credentials, just click on the following link for instantiate a environment via GitPod: